uldahlalex/StateleSSE/README.md

 Realtime SSE framework for ASP.NET Core with live queries.
 Pair with the [`statele-sse`](statele-sse-client) npm package for a type-safe client.

+These docs are for the newest version (v4).
+For older version (before live queries with EF.Realtime), see branch "v3"

 ## Dependencies

 | | Required     | Notes |